 When you start your career, retirement can seem far-off and maybe even irrelevant to your current lifestyle.
 If this is the case, you’re not alone.
-The median retirement savings among workers ages 32 to 37 is just $480, with people age 56 to 61 having just $17,000, according to the Economic Policy Institute.
+As of 2013, the median retirement savings among workers ages 32 to 37 was just $480, with people age 56 to 61 having just $17,000, according to the Economic Policy Institute.
 Saving for retirement seems to be a low priority for many, but putting off your retirement savings is a mistake that can cost you dearly in the end.

 Here are five retirement savings essentials you need to know to begin building a strong foundation for your retirement: